uhermjakob/utoken/README.md

 * Currently excluded: no-space scripts like Chinese
 * Large set of resource entries (data file) currently for English only; limited resource entries for 40+ other languages
 * Languages with substantial testing so far: English, Farsi, Hindi, Kazakh, Tagalog and Uyghur
+  * Limited testing (a few 100 wiki snt. each) for: French, German, Spanish, Swedish

 ### Requirements
 * Python 3.8 or higher